hturnbull93/portfolio/README.md

 Green.

 Wrote a test that the title tag can be overwritten by passing a prop.
-Red
+Red.

+- Add a title prop
+- Added a constant seo, which is an object with title property assigned with a ternary operator based on the title prop, or if that isn't passed, the siteMetadata title.

+Green.

+Wrote a test that the description tag can be overwritten by passing a prop.
+Red.

+- Add a description prop
+- In the seo object, the description property is assigned with a ternary operator based on the description prop, or if that isn't passed, the siteMetadata description.

+Green.

 ### To Do